 |Death: ||Jul.
 12, 1944|

-Military data provides that Walter entered the service on 5 Jan 1943 at Fresno, CA. He was a high school graduate, married at time of enlistment and his home of record was Bakersfield, CA..
-The rank of Aviation Cadet on his stone implies that he initially entered flight training to be a pilot.
+Military data relates that Walter entered the service on 5 Jan 1943 at Fresno, CA. He was a high school graduate and his home of record was Bakersfield, CA. The rank of Aviation Cadet on his stone implies that he initially entered flight training to be a pilot.
 Like many other Cadets of that time, he did not complete that program.
 He was apparently assigned to and graduated from an aerial gunnery school.
 His USAAF service number was 39691496.

 Sergeant Collins arrived in England in March 1944 and was assigned to the 524th Bomb Squadron, 379th Bomb Group (H), at Kimbolton Field.
 He was placed with a B-17G aircrew that had also just arrived but without their tail gunner (who had a death in the family just prior to departing the U.S.).

-Mission records reflect that Sergeant Collins flew the tail gunner position on twenty-eight missions over enemy territory with that same aircrew, of which my brother Eugene V. Oxford was the Bombardier.
+Mission records reflect that Sergeant Collins flew the tail gunner position on twenty-eight missions over enemy territory with that same aircrew.
 Sergeant Collins missed two missions due to illness and subsequently flew with other aircrews to achieve his total missions requirement.